3top1a/alkoholiq/DESIGN.md

 ### Instructions

-Also see the [instruction.rs](https://github.com/3top1a/alkoholiq/blob/main/src/lir/instruction.rs) file.
+The syntax is a 1:1 mapping to the internal representation of LIR instructions.
+See the [instruction.rs](https://github.com/3top1a/alkoholiq/blob/main/src/lir/instruction.rs) file.

 - `set <var> <value>` - Set a variable to a value
 - `copy <var> <var>` - Copy from variable a to variable b